-(9) Despite subsection (8), the chairperson of the Appeal Board may on application by -

-- (a) the appellant, on good cause shown, allow other evidence or information in addition to that referred to in subsection (7); and - (b) the respondent, on good cause shown, allow other evidence or information in addition to that referred to in subsection (7),
+- (9) Despite subsection (8), the chairperson of the Appeal Board may on application by - - (a) the appellant, on good cause shown, allow other evidence or information in addition to that referred to in subsection (7); and - (b) the respondent, on good cause shown, allow other evidence or information in addition to that referred to in subsection (7), to be submitted and introduced into the record of the appeal.

-(10) If further evidence or information is allowed into the record pursuant to subsection (9), the chairperson of the Appeal Board must refer the matter back to the respondent for reconsideration and the appeal is deferred pending the final decision of the respondent.

-(11) If, after the respondent has made a final decision pursuant to subsection (10), the appellant continues with the appeal by giving written notice to the secretary of the Appeal Board, the record of the appeal must include any further oral evidence or factual information properly transcribed, any further written or electronic evidence or factual information and any further evidence or information allowed under subsection (9), and the further evidence or information submitted to the respondent.

-(12) For purposes of allowing further oral evidence pursuant to subsection(9), the Appeal Board may -

-- (a) summon any person to appear before it at a date, time and place specified in the summons, to be questioned or to produce any document; - (b) retain for examination any document so produced; and - (c) administer an oath to or accept an affirmation from any person called as a witness at an appeal.
+- (10) If further evidence or information is allowed into the record pursuant to subsection (9), the chairperson of the Appeal Board must refer the matter back to the respondent for reconsideration and the appeal is deferred pending the final decision of the respondent. - (11) If, after the respondent has made a final decision pursuant to subsection (10), the appellant continues with the appeal by giving written notice to the secretary of the Appeal Board, the record of the appeal must include any further oral evidence or factual information properly transcribed, any further written or electronic evidence or factual information and any further evidence or information allowed under subsection (9) and the further evidence or information submitted to the respondent. - (12) For purposes of allowing further oral evidence pursuant to subsection (9) the Appeal Board may - - (a) summon any person to appear before it at a date, time and place specified in the summons, to be questioned or to produce any document; - (b) retain for examination any document so produced; and